 41 Pages Posted: 17 Aug 2016 Last revised: 9 Jul 2019

 We study whether relative power in the CEO-CFO relationship influences CEO compensation.
 To operationalize relative power of a CEO over a CFO, we define CFO co-option as the appointment of a CFO after a CEO assumes office.
-We find that CFO co-option is associated with a CEO pay premium of 5.6%, which is partially explained by a higher likelihood that the firm achieves analyst-based earnings targets.
-Our evidence also indicates that the primary channel through which co-opted CFOs achieve earnings targets is by walking down analyst forecasts over a fiscal year rather than using discretionary accruals to inflate earnings.
-The evidence thus suggests that co-opted CFOs are more likely to manage expectations about earnings rather than managing earnings directly to achieve earnings targets.
+We find that CFO co-option is associated with a CEO pay premium of about 10%, which is concentrated more in the early years of the co-opted CFO’s tenure and in components of compensation that vary with the achievement of analyst-based earnings targets.
+Our evidence also indicates that a primary channel through which CEO power over a co-opted CFO yields the achievement of earnings targets is the use of earnings management to inflate earnings.
+Co-opted CFOs rely primarily on using discretionary accruals to manage earnings prior to the Sarbanes-Oxley regulatory intervention and switch to real activities manipulation afterwards.
+The evidence thus suggests that the form of earnings management depends on costs imposed on the CFO to inflate earnings.

-Keywords: CFO, CEO, Executive Compensation, Monitoring, Financial Reporting, Managerial Power, Earnings Management, Expectations Management
+Keywords: CFO, CEO, Executive Compensation, Monitoring, Financial Reporting, Managerial Power, Earnings Management

 JEL Classification: M41, M52, G30